GhostOf0days/Venture-Capital-101/Lecture-Notes/Lecture 2 - Developing + Positioning the Business Idea.md

 - Employee Stock Ownership Plan (ESOP)
 	- If you're hiring 50 people, don't give equity stake.
 If 6-10 people, give equity stake (early founders or executives).
 	- VC firms look for 10-20%.
 Investors/pre-seed will look for 5-10%.
-	- Aim for dilution (15-20% per round)
+	- Only let VCs get 15-20% per round (usually around 15%) -> Dilution of 15-20% per round
 	- Look at contractual clause for cash compensation where low salary ($30K or so) until hit revenue target of $1M (at which point employee cash salary increases, say $175K)
 	- Use sliding scale (high salary, low equity. low salary, high equity, etc. Choose how to split between two.)
 		- Higher equity gives up more stake, but makes employees work harder in the long run to get more money